Tag Archives: Love Triangle

 The feeling I got at the end is akin to how you might feel if a technical glitch occurred at the most inopportune moment, just before the big revelatory last scene of a movie.
 In such a situation, you might feel forced to immediately seek out the true ending.
 Perhaps ask someone that may have already seen it.
 Me?
 I felt forced to google the ending and I have no regrets.

-The trailer has left me with completely no reason to want to watch the film.
+The trailer has left me with completely no reason to want to watch the movie.
 Why would the marketers do this?
 I just can’t believe it’s because the the film is based on a book that a lot of the audience would have already read.
 Money has to be behind it, along with laziness and a lack of imagination.
-What’s obvious is that there’s an opportunity for balance and compromise unless because trailers have been done well before without being turned into short films.
+What’s obvious is that there’s an opportunity for balance and compromise because trailers have been well-executed before, without being turned into short films.

 Go ahead and watch the trailer but only if you like spoilers.